 Returns true when the video driver resembles a framebuffer, i.e. no windowing manager is available.
-Currently this is the case for Android, the Raspberry Pi video driver (RPI), the Linux KMSDRM video driver, and the jsmpeg video driver.
+Currently this is the case for Android, the Raspberry Pi video driver (RPI), and the Linux KMSDRM video driver.

 sdltk isandroidtv

 Returns true when running on an AndroidTV device (currently untested).